bwilcox/bwilcox-sudo_helpers/README.md

 The goal of this module is to provide functional equivalents to the native puppet types.
 This module doesn't simply "su" to root but tries to define specific command lines used to accomplish tasks.
-The companion script included with this modules will parse a specified manifest and create a list of command lines which can be used in a sudoers file.
+The companion script included with this module will parse a specified manifest and create a list of command lines which can be used in a sudoers file.

 ***NOTE:***  This is not meant to be a replacement for common sense and good